sbslee/fuc/README.rst

-       fuc-compf    [FUC] Compare the contents of two files. fuc-demux    [FUC] Parse the Reports directory from bcl2fastq. fuc-exist    [FUC] Check whether certain files exist. fuc-find     [FUC] Find all files with a certain extension recursively. maf-maf2vcf  [MAF] Convert a MAF file to a VCF file. maf-oncoplt  [MAF] Create an oncoplot with a MAF file. maf-sumplt   [MAF] Create a summary plot with a MAF file.
+       fuc-compf    [FUC] Compare the contents of two files. fuc-demux    [FUC] Parse the Reports directory from bcl2fastq. fuc-exist    [FUC] Check whether certain files exist. fuc-find     [FUC] Find all filenames matching a specified pattern recursively. maf-maf2vcf  [MAF] Convert a MAF file to a VCF file. maf-oncoplt  [MAF] Create an oncoplot with a MAF file. maf-sumplt   [MAF] Create a summary plot with a MAF file.